 If you want to avoid the widest range of allergens, one of the most natural types of hair dye to use is henna.
-Vegetable-based dyes and semi-permanent dyes may also be good choices.
+Make sure that you use only pure henna as others often have PPD added.

 You can become allergic to a product or substance at any time, even if you’ve used it before.
 That’s why it’s important to do a patch test prior to using hair dye, even if it’s a tried-and-true brand.